dlang-tour/english/vibed/vibe-d-web-framework.md

 available for building your vibe.d based project.

-The book [D Web development](https://www.packtpub.com/web-development/d-web-development) gives a thorough introduction into this great framework.
+The book [D Web development](https://www.packtpub.com/web-development/d-web-development) gives a thorough introduction into this excellent framework.